yuanshi1/yuanshi1.github.io/_pages/field.md

 Throughout my research journey, I’ve always wondered what OR/OM research could offer to the poorest communities around the world, where resources are scarce and data is messy.
 As I seek answers, I find myself increasingly drawn to the human side of the problem.
 Immersing myself in the day-to-day lives of local communities reminds me how much lies beyond the reach of stylized models and datasets, and continues to push me to develop ideas and tools that can truly touch people's lives.
 For me, this is an ongoing pursuit that is both challenging and extremely rewarding.

-Here, I share glimpses of that journey and hope to connect with others who care deeply about community-centered, impact-driven work.

 ### Field Research in Indonesia, 2023-2024
 In 2023, we began fieldwork in rural Indonesia to study the smallholder palm oil supply chain.
 Alongside interviews and data collection, we spent time sitting with farmers in their homes, observing harvest routines, and listening to how they make difficult decisions shaped by uncertainty, relationships, and habits built over years.
 These experiences inspired us to design behavioral experiments that brought incentive theory into a setting farmers could actually engage with.
 Our "lab-in-the-field" studies gave us a chance to see how economic models hold up in real-world decisions, and how even messy human behavior can be modeled to design better policies.
 _(with Iskandar Z Siregar and Yanchong Zheng)_